Understanding Transformer Taps and Voltage Adjustment

 De-energized Tap Changer (DETC)

-A De-energized Tap Changer (DETC), also known as an Off-Circuit or No-Load Tap Changer (NLTC), requires the transformer to be completely disconnected from its power source before any adjustments can be made.
-These are the most common type of tap changers found on distribution transformers, such as those used for commercial buildings or industrial facilities.
+A De-energized Tap Changer (DETC), also known as an Off-Circuit or No-Load Tap Changer (NLTC), requires the transformer to be disconnected from its power source before any adjustments can be made.
+These are common on distribution transformers used for commercial buildings and many industrial facilities.
 DETCs are mechanically simpler and more cost-effective than their on-load counterparts.
 The adjustment is typically made using a manual rotary switch or by physically moving a jumper lead on the transformer coil.
 Because they necessitate a shutdown, DETCs are ideal for applications where voltage conditions are relatively stable and adjustments are only needed infrequently, such as during initial installation or planned maintenance.
 It is a critical safety requirement that strict Lockout-Tagout (LOTO) procedures are followed when adjusting a DETC.

 On-load Tap Changer (OLTC)